 The University of Oregon is an equal opportunity, affirmative action institution committed to cultural diversity and compliance with the ADA.
 The University encourages all qualified individuals to apply and does not discriminate on the basis of any protected status, including veteran and disability status.
 The University is committed to providing reasonable accommodations to employees with disabilities.
 UO prohibits discrimination on the basis of race, color, sex, national or ethnic origin, age, religion, marital status, disability, veteran status, sexual orientation, gender identity, and gender expression in all programs, activities and employment practices as required by Title IX, other applicable laws, and policies.

 Opportunities for undergraduates

 We are always excited to welcome undergraduates to the lab!
 We tend to have undergrads start working with us at the beginning of each quarter, and will post opportunities here for any specific opportunities for undergrad assistants on lab projects.
-If you are interested in working with us, contact Lauren (email@example.com) with a brief description of your research interests.
+Currently Jazz Dhillon is coordinating incoming undergrads.
+If you are interested in joining the lab please contact her (firstname.lastname@example.org) with a brief description of your research interests.
 Check out our “people” and “research” pages to get a sense of ongoing projects and what current undergrads are doing.